 Prevent Knee Pain

-Your knees are vulnerable joints, and there's a lot that can go wrong: fractures, dislocations, torn ligaments, bursitis... the frightening list goes on.
-While accidents can happen to anyone, you can drastically reduce your chance of injury by stretching and strengthening the muscles that surround and support your knees.
+Your knees are vulnerable joints, and while accidents can happen to anyone, you can drastically reduce your chance of injury by stretching and strengthening the muscles that surround and support your knees.

 Or maybe you need to ward off patellofemoral syndrome, more commonly known as runner's knee, which can cause pain under the kneecap that worsens from running, walking down stairs or sitting with bent knees for long periods of time.
-It occurs when the bones in the lower leg aren't lined up perfectly, causing an abnormal gliding between the kneecap and thigh bone.
-This misalignment can lead to wear and tear between the cartilage and surfaces of the bones, causing pain.
+It occurs when the kneecap rubs against other parts of the knee it isn't supposed to, causing pain.

 Whether it's the result of a klutzy moment in Zumba class or a misstep on the treadmill, twisting your ankle too far or in the wrong direction can lead to a sprain.
 "An ankle sprain occurs when the strong ligaments that support the ankle stretch beyond their limits and tear," according to the American Academy of Orthopaedic Surgeons, and can range from mild to severe, depending on how much damage is done.

 While you can't avoid every accident, there are a few things you can do to help prevent sprains.
-Running outside on uneven terrain or over curbs and potholes increases the risk of an ankle injury, says Cindy Trowbridge, PhD, associate professor of kinesiology at the University of Texas at Arlington.
-Look for paved, even walkways.
+Stay alert when running outside on uneven terrain or over curbs and potholes, says Cindy Trowbridge, PhD, associate professor of kinesiology at the University of Texas at Arlington, or play it safe and look for paved, even walkways.

 And when it comes to gym workouts, even though you're in the zone, always be aware of your surroundings and where you're walking — you don't want to trip over a stray dumbbell.
 Plus, moves that strengthen your ankles can limit the severity if you do fall.